-The AGPT program is the most popular pathway for medical graduates to become a GP
+The AGPT program is the government-funded GP training program.

 The Australian General Practice Training (AGPT) program is the leading training program for medical graduates wishing to pursue a career in general practice in Australia.